flowcean/flowcean/docs/getting_started/installation.md

 ```

 Nox automatically creates a virtual environment and installs the necessary dependencies to build the documentation.
-The configuration is afterwards generated to `docs/build/html/`.
+The configuration is afterwards generated to `site`.

 ### Manually